How to have people trust you and open up to you.

 People are willing to talk more than we realise, but they need to know they would not be judged.
 They need to know what they say isn't going to change the way we see them.

-Everyone needs an outlet, someone they can pour their hearts to without the fear of being judged, that they can afford to be naked with and not feel ashamed.
+Everyone needs an outlet, someone they can pour their hearts to without the fear of being judged, that they can afford to be completely open with and not feel ashamed.

 11. DON'T FORGET.

 When people tell you important things, don’t forget.
 Make a mental note of what they say and better still write it down.
 Really the faintest pain is better than the sharpest memory.